rudrakshkarpe/Smart-Irrigation-using-Arduino/README.md

 ## Todo's for the day 08/05/2022
 - [X] Connecting the circuit
-- [ ] Uploading program to the Arduino Mega
+- [X] Uploading program to the Arduino Mega
-- [ ] Need to find the perfect code for the program and upload it to the arduino board
+- [X] Need to find the perfect code for the program and upload it to the arduino board
 - [X] Soldering the Motar
-- [ ] Fixing any bugs occured
+- [X] Fixing any bugs occured
-- [ ] Dry run on the project with the soil moisture sensor
+- [X] Dry run on the project with the soil moisture sensor

 ## Script for the Video Presentation of the project

-### We here as a part of he
+- [X] Done

+### Project Submission
+- [X] Done